pimpmysite/anything-order/readme.txt

 == Frequently Asked Questions ==

 = Q. I have a question =
-A. Check out the [support forum on WordPress.org](http://wordpress.org/support/plugin/anything-order).
+A. Check out the [support forum on WordPress.org](http://wordpress.org/support/plugin/anything-order) or [repository on Github](https://github.com/pimpmysite/anything-order).

 = Q. I don't want some post types to be sortable. =
 A. Uncheck the "Order" option in "Show on screen" section on [Screen Options](http://codex.wordpress.org/Administration_Screens#Screen_Options) tab to disable sorting.